anithag/dflate/Readme.md

 ## Prerequisites

-* Cloud Haskell : distributed-process, network-transpor-tcp
+* Cloud Haskell : distributed-process, network-transpor-tcp, bindings-lxc
 * Ubuntu

+## Issues

+1. TEE is implemented as a light-weight linux container.
+At the moment the container creation is hard-coded for testing.
+2. Typed channels are used.
+However, _ReceivePort_ can not be serialized.
+So a TEE process has to create a _ReceivePort_ and send it to parent process for communication.
+3. There are issues with sending and receiving ports using _send_ and _expect_

 ## TODO

-1. Support for TEE's
-2. Case Studies
+ Case Studies

 ## Design Notes for TEE's